tomgeorge/eca/README.md

 - Error handling
 - Support more editors: VScode, IntelliJ and Vim.
 - Improve docs splitting readme in different doc pages.
+- Improve context passed to LLM, creating a repo map or translating to embedded vectors.
 - Support more model options like thinking, reasioning.
-- Improve context passed to LLM, creating a repo map or translating to embedded vectors.
+- Support more contexts like documentation.
 - Support more models.
 - Support MCP configuration.
 - Code completion using AI.